RayFirefist/P4G_PC_Save_Importer/README.md

 ## How to use

+### NOTE: I suggest to use all 16 or as most as possible slots of the game even with dupe save files because at the moment this tool can't create save slots from scratch.
+### NOTE 2: I also suggest to make some backups of your save data before using this tool.

 - Press the upper `Select` button for selecting the Steam `remote` path for save data (It should be `%<Your Steam Path>/userdata/<userId>/1113000/remote`.
 By default the path is `C:\Program Files (x86)\Steam\`)
 - If the path is valid, you should be able to choose the save slots.
 Otherwise, you should see an error message saying that the chosen path is incorrect.
 - Selected the target slot, choose the source save file with the least `Select` button.